erikerikson/posture/README.md

-# Posture, an opinionated Swagger linter
+# Posture - an opinionated Swagger linter
-> optimize your swagger documentation
+optimize your swagger documentation

 ## Why
-> Swagger is very flexible - you can a do as little or as much as you want.
-That's great for lowering the bar to adoption, however we all want to provide first-class experiences to our users, otherwise what's th epoint of building an API in the first place.
-Posture is here to help you stand up a little straighter and help. you Swagger with more confidence.
+Swagger is very flexible - you can a do as little or as much as you want.
+That's great for lowering the bar to adoption, however we all want to provide first-class experiences to our users, otherwise what's the point of building an API in the first place.
+Posture is here to help you stand up a little straighter and let you Swagger confidence.
 - Posture can stand alone as a one time tool, integrate into your CI/CD pipeline or help you audit your existing API documentation
 - Posture provides escalating warnings: breaking errors, important features and useful optimizations